sherlock-audit/2022-11-float-capital-judging/README.md

 Contestants' payouts and scores will be updated according to the changes made on this issue.

+**JasoonS**

+For the record I disagree that this is a vulnerability.
+This implementation makes some trade-offs.

+Anyway, we have made another interim adaptation to the incentives https://github.com/Float-Capital/monorepo/pull/3833 - it also has its own trade-offs just like this implementation.

+**jacksanford1**

+From WatchPug:

+> The formula for funding fee does not take the actual service provided by the float pool, i.e., the amount of matching funds from the float pool, into consideration.
+>
+> Therefore, in certain cases, the other two pools (l/s) may end up paying more funding fee than expected.
+>
+> PoC
+>
+> Given:
+> Funding multipler is 5% APR;
+> Epoch length is 1 day.
+> The long side intended to open a $1M position at 5x leverage, the effectiveValueLong is $5M.
+> There is only $10 position on the short side and $10 liquidity in the float pool.
+> While the float pool can only provide $50 liquidity to the long side, the funding fee charged is: ($5M + $10) * 5% * 5 * 1 day / 1 year
+>
+> Recommendation
+> The amount of funding fee should be charged based on the amount of liquidity provided by the float pool, ie, $50 in the above case.

+**jacksanford1**

+Acknowledged by Float:

+> We could put a cap on the maximum funding the 'tranche/Float pool' can earn, but how it is now will be a strong incentive for market makers to put more funds to get the two sides in balance again.
+I'll discuss this more with the team, but I think this is what we decided before.
+> It is true that our system takes some time to respond to massive (relative to the current market size) injections of liquidity into a single side, but in normal running the Float pool should absorb most of that.

 # Issue M-4: Protocol won't work with `USDC` even though it is a token specifically mentioned in the docs